Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 NO KNOWN sha256 COLLISIONS!!!

-- while very secure rn, future innovation (ie. quantum computing?) could make it less so.
+### very secure rn, but future innovation (ie. quantum computing?) could make it less so.

 ## Improvements